 – Rt.
 Hon.
 Justin Trudeau, Prime Minister of Canada

 Canada also plays a leadership role in MI’s operations:

-- In May 2019, Canada will host MI-4, the fourth annual MI Ministerial meeting, in Vancouver.
+- In May 2019, Canada hosted MI-4, the fourth annual MI Ministerial meeting, in Vancouver.

-- As of June 2018, Frank Des Rosiers, Assistant Deputy Minister, Innovation and Energy Technology at Natural Resources Canada will assume the role of Chair of the MI Steering Committee.
+- From June 2018 to June 2019, Canada held the role of Chair of the MI Steering Committee.

 - Canada also directly supports MI’s Secretariat, and participates in the Business and Investment Engagement Sub-Group and Ministerial Planning Team.

 Canada’s federal funding for clean energy RD&D

 Doubling Canada’s federal funding for clean energy research, development and demonstration (RD&D) requires a whole-of-government approach.
 Natural Resources Canada (NRCan) plays a leadership role in federal clean energy RD&D activities as a funder, through the Office of Energy Research and Development, and performer, through its CanmetENERGY and CanmetMATERIALS laboratories.

 In carrying out its activities, NRCan works in collaboration with many other departments, agencies and federally-funded arms-length organizations.

 Canada’s federal clean energy RD&D investments target greenhouse gas reductions in Canada’s five highest emitting sectors: